Sam: Sure as hell not a people person.

-- The titular character of Lupin III and his henchmen, Jigen and Goemon.
+- Another antihero one in Lupin III and his henchmen, Jigen and Goemon.
 The three have evolved over time to become a close-knit group loyal to each other, almost until death in some cases.
 If one of them does betray the others, there's usually a damn good reason behind it.
 In contrast is the fourth member and Femme Fatale Fujiko, who usually suffers from Chronic Backstabbing Disorder.
 However, when things get serious, she can be found right alongside Lupin.

 - Birds of Prey: Subverted, as Mafia Princess Helena Bertinelli is more than familiar with the concepts of criminal "honor" and hates the very concept, since all it does is provides excuses and justifications for their actions.
 This comes to a head when Black Canary and Lady Shiva are forced to fight a duel to the death over an affair of honor involving yet another criminal, the White Canary, and the end result is just that people will die for no good reason.